Gross rentals in CRE is (generally) the total amount paid by a tenant to a landlord*, every month.

 - Gross rentals = net rentals + “operating costs“

-Note – there are no “hard and fast” rules in CRE generally (and, specifically, the determination of gross rentals by landlords).
+Note – there are no “hard and fast” rules in CRE generally..
+(Thus, specifically, there is no, not yet, industry-wide definition of the term gross rentals for landlords).
 Different prospective landlords are entitled to structure their gross rentals differently.
 The end lease terms and conditions in a leasing deal are subject to negotiation** between all parties.

 Exclusions from gross rentals